PALOUSE FALLS STATE PARK HERITAGE SITE

 Palouse Falls State Park was dedicated on June 3, 1951.
 The 94 acres that make up the park were donated by several parties, including The Baker-Boyer National Bank of Walla Walla, J.M.
 McGregor of the McGregor Land and Livestock Company, Mrs. Agnes Sells of Washtucna and others.

 Palouse Falls was designated as the state waterfall by the Washington State legislature on March 18, 2014.
-The bill designating the waterfall
+The bill designating the waterfall.

-within the dramatic flood-carved Palouse River Canyon, Palouse Falls is one of the key destinations along the Ice Age Floods National Geological Trail.
+Within the dramatic flood-carved Palouse River Canyon, Palouse Falls is one of the key destinations along the Ice Age Floods National Geological Trail.

-Welcome.
 Please remember a Discover Pass is required to visit a state park.

 History

-Created by thePIciceniAcgaerefaloods from glacial shelter Lake Missoula more than 13,000 years ago,
+Created by the Cordilleran ice age from glacial Lake Missoula more than 13,000 years ago,

-was written by 3rd, 4th, 5th and 6th grade students of the nearby Washtucna School.
+The designation was written by 3rd, 4th, 5th and 6th grade students of the nearby Washtucna School.

 Palouse Falls is one of few active waterfalls left along this massive glacial flood path.
 Perched